-When I’m not doing that?
-You might find me with my husband, rooting on my son or daughter at a hockey rink or lacrosse field, or walking my Wheaten Terrier.
+When I’m not doing all of that?
+I was a hockey, lacrosse and field hockey mom to my son and daughter for many years and now that they’re college-aged, I’m busy sending them “helpful” articles with my two Wheaten Terrier mixes by my side.
+I look forward to the times my husband and I can travel with them.
 My favorite place to be is the beach — any beach with a great book and great company.
+I’m a musical theater geek and am always checking out the latest Broadway hit or returning classic.
 What else do you want to know?
 Before Wendy and I founded Castle in 1996, I held in-house marketing positions at KPMG, Lesley University and the Massachusetts Bar Association, and was an executive at IQ & J, a premier Boston agency.
 I’ve worked on everything from pita chips to online travel to medical imaging to student lending.
 I grew up in Brookline, Mass. and am a proud alumna of UMass Amherst.
 Let me know if you have any questions.

 Wendy Spivak Principal/Founderwspivak@thecastlegrp.com

 I can’t help myself — every time I go to someone else’s event, I find myself thinking about what I would change.
 How could I make it flow better, what technology would work better, how might the speaker be more impactful, how else could I convey the message?
 No detail is too small.
 I bring that same critical eye to Castle’s events team…well before an event begins.